 Mailing Address: Mentorship Program 4400 Massachusetts Ave.
 NW Washington, DC 20016

-Helping you along your way is an AU professor, serving as your mentor—and guiding you on academic matters and in your practicum.
-Throughout the semester, you read professional articles, write papers, and keep a journal.
+In your MFP class, you read professional articles, write papers, and keep a journal.
 Additionally, you meet with your professor regularly in one-on-one meetings to discuss your experience.
 The end result: You gain the skills, experience, and contacts necessary to maximize your education and your knowledge of DC as a learning laboratory as well as a world-class city.

-Regardless of your intended major, you should find an internship that fits.
-WMP students are given the tools to place themselves in an internship.
+Regardless of your intended major, you should find an internship that fits your interests.
+WMP students are given the tools to secure an internship.
 Searching for an internship is a key skill developed through the practicum course.
 Over the summer, students are given access to resume resources and work with program staff to fine-tune their resumes in June and July.
 Students are then given access to the Internship Database, which has one of the largest collections of internship offerings in the DC area.
 On the first day of class, students attend the school's Internship Fair, where they can meet with over 100 internship sites.
 Students also work with the WMP office and their MFP professor to fine-tune their search and secure an internship.

 Democratic National Committee